ncatlab/nlab-content/pages/16390.md

 ### Lax monoidal structure of graft product

 The graft poduct is not associative up to isomorphism, but there is a lax associativity.
-Specifically, we calculate
+Specifically, we calculate (using a categorified [[Leibniz rule]])

 $$\array{
 (F \ast G) \ast H & \cong & (F' \otimes G)' \otimes H \\